LLM 101 · part 3

 - How do I know how big an AI model is?

 - Look for the B number in the name — e.g. 7B means 7 billion parameters.
 More parameters = smarter but more memory.
 7B needs about 4-5 GB, 70B needs about 40 GB.
-Quick formula: parameters (B) × 0.6 = required GB of memory (at 4-bit quantization).
+Quick formula: parameters (B) × 0.6 ≈ GB needed for the model weights at 4-bit quantization (leave extra headroom for context).

 - What if my computer doesn't have enough memory?